Realm: Central Eurasia

 As the Tian Shan mountain range attained its current high elevation more than two million years ago, it acquired an ecological niche for boreal and arctic species adapted to an environment cooler and wetter than the Central Asian norm.
 Species that colonized or evolved within this habitat comprise the Tian Shan Montane Steppe and Meadows ecoregion.

-To the south, the Tian Shan are separated from the Kunlun Mountains and the Tibetan Plateau by the broad, hyper-arid Tarim Basin and Taklimakan Desert.
-To the north is the Kazakh Shield and the broad Junggar Basin, another large desert.
+To the south, the Tian Shan is separated from the Kunlun Mountains and the Tibetan Plateau by the broad, hyper-arid Tarim Basin and Taklimakan Desert.
+To the north are the Kazakh Shield and the broad Junggar Basin, another large desert.
 Despite their location in a very arid part of Central Asia, the Tian Shan range is high enough to intercept moist arctic air from the northwest, especially during winter.
 At the higher elevations, annual precipitation of 400 to 800 mm is enough to support subalpine conifer forests in some locations and a variety of steppe and meadow communities, stratified by elevation, over extensive areas throughout the range.
-At the lower elevations, annual precipitation totals of 100 to 200 mm support steppe grassland vegetation.
+At the lower elevations, annual precipitation totals 100 to 200 mm supports steppe grassland vegetation.

 Here, and throughout Inner Asia, ‘steppe’ refers to a discontinuous plant cover with more exposed soil and fewer grass-like species; ‘meadow’ refers to a continuous cover of low-statured, herbaceous plants, grass-like or not.
-As is so often the case in landscape ecology, these terms lie at opposite ends of a continuum and there is a lot of middle ground.
+As is often the case in landscape ecology, these terms lie at opposite ends of a continuum, and there is a lot of middle ground.

 On the wetter north side of the Tian Shan, three meadow types segregate by elevation.
 Mountain meadow lies below the spruce conifer forest at 1,600–1,900 m; sub-alpine meadow lies within and just above the forest zone at 2,500–3,000 m; alpine meadow occurs from 2,700 m up to the elevation of rock and permanent ice.

-In the western part of the Tian Shan, the sub-alpine meadow–forest mosaic supports an assemblage of large mammals that includes wild pig, Eurasian lynx, grey wolf, red fox, and a few brown bear.
+In the western part of the Tian Shan, the sub-alpine meadow–forest mosaic supports an assemblage of large mammals that includes the wild pig, Eurasian lynx, grey wolf, red fox, and a few brown bears.
 Most of these species venture upward into the alpine zone as well.
-Mustelids, small carnivores of the weasel family, prey on a variety of rodent species including marmots, hamsters, and steppe lemming.
+Mustelids, small carnivores of the weasel family, prey on a variety of rodent species, including marmots, hamsters, and steppe lemming.
 Golden eagle, endangered Saker falcon, northern goshawk, and Eurasian kestrel are some of the resident birds of prey.

-Alpine meadows are dominated by Kobresia and Carex sedge with an admixture of forbs that produce colorful, insect-pollinated wildflowers.
+Alpine meadows are dominated by Kobresia and Carex sedges with an admixture of forbs that produce colorful, insect-pollinated wildflowers.
 Birds of the alpine meadow habitat include larks, accentors, rose finches, and the small, aerobatic crows called choughs.
-Bearded vulture, cinereous vulture, and Himalayan griffon vulture are relatively abundant in this ecoregion.
+The bearded vulture, cinereous vulture, and Himalayan griffon vulture are relatively abundant in this ecoregion.
 Cushion plant vegetation is a distinctive component of the alpine vegetation on windy sites with stable soils.
 The cushion growth form is a spectacular example of convergent evolution, as many morphologically similar taxa bear little taxonomic affinity to one another.

 The endangered ili pika is endemic to a single locality in the Chinese part of the ecoregion near the Kazakhstan border.
 Fewer than 1,000 individuals of this small, short-eared member of the rabbit family inhabit rocky slopes above 2,800 m elevation.
 The ili pika was observed by scientists in the early 1990s and not again until 2014.
 Its grey facial fur is highlighted by vivid, rusty-red patches that seem to mimic in hue the veins of iron oxide that color its rocky talus habitat.

-Priority conservation actions for the next decade are to: 1) create a reserve for the conservation of ili pika; 2) work with local stakeholders to manage rangelands carefully and minimize conflict with predators like wolf and snow leopard; and 3) develop a conservation plan that is robust and adaptive to climate change impacts.
+Priority conservation actions for the next decade are to 1) create a reserve for the conservation of ili pika; 2) work with local stakeholders to manage rangelands carefully and minimize conflict with predators like wolf and snow leopard; and 3) develop a conservation plan that is robust and adaptive to climate change impacts.